 The enormous wealth accumulated by the top golfers might be a little confusing to some given how the sport’s popularity and salaries lag well behind those of other major sports.
 However, golfers are uniquely situated to market expensive items like luxury cars and designer watches to their affluent audience, meaning that their endorsement deals are often orders of magnitude larger than higher-paid athletes in more popular sports.

 Case in point, the $1.5 billion Tiger Woods has earned since going pro in 1996 ($1.8 billion adjusting for inflation).
-Of that, just $116 million in prize money from PGA tournaments.
-That is the most ever earned by a golfer and over 30 percent ahead of second place, but it’s his active role as sponsor and endorser that have really hauled in the cash for him.
+Of that, just $116 million is in prize money from PGA tournaments.
+That is the most ever earned by a golfer and over 30% ahead of second place, but it’s his active role as sponsor and endorser that have really hauled in the cash for him.
 Even in his best year on the course — 2009, when he made just over $21 million in prize money — he earned almost five times as much outside of golf.

 That said, Woods might want to consider getting some better financial advisors.
 His current net worth is pegged at $800 million by Forbes.